Wyatt Earp: Earp loses reappointment

 Earp served as deputy sheriff for eastern Pima County for only three months.
 The region was strongly Republican and Bob Paul had been expected to defeat Shibell.
 Earp was a Republican and believed that he would continue in the job.
-Given how fast eastern Pima County was growing, many expected that it would soon be split off into its own county, with Tombstone as its seat; Earp hoped to win the job as the new county sheriff and continue receiving ten percent of all tax money collected.
+Given how fast eastern Pima County was growing, many expected it would soon be split off into its own county, with Tombstone as its seat; Earp hoped to win the job as the new county sheriff and continue receiving 10% of all tax money collected.
 Southern Pacific was the major landholder, so tax collection was a relatively easy process.
-In 1882 the Cochise County sheriff earned $24,010.52 in fees.
+In 1882, the Cochise County sheriff earned $24,010.52 in fees.

 Earp resigned from the sheriff's office on November 9, 1880, and Shibell immediately appointed Johnny Behan as the new deputy sheriff for eastern Pima County.
 Behan had considerably more political experience than Earp, as he had served as Yavapai County sheriff from 1871 to 1873.
-He had been elected to the Arizona Territorial Legislature twice, representing Yavapai Country in the 7th Territorial Legislature in 1873 and Mohave County in the 10th in 1879.
+He had been elected to the Arizona Territorial Legislature twice, representing Yavapai County in the 7th Territorial Legislature in 1873 and Mohave County in the 10th in 1879.
 Behan moved to the northwest Arizona Territory, where he served as the Mohave County recorder in 1877 and then deputy sheriff of Mohave County at Gillet in 1879.